-Originally proposed in 2021, the Digital Services Tax ("DST") aims to tax digital services in Canada.
+The Digital Services Tax ("PST") aims to tax digital services in Canada.
 Until the treaty implementing the Pillar One tax regime under the multilateral approach comes into force, the government is moving forward with legislation to implement DST.
-Once the legislation comes into force, DST will apply retroactively from January 1, 2022.

-DST will apply at a rate of 3% on taxable Canadian digital services revenue earned by domestic and foreign taxpayers that meet both of the following conditions:
+DST applies at a rate of 3% on taxable Canadian digital services revenue earned by domestic and foreign taxpayers that meet both of the following conditions: